Indian locomotive class WCM-6: History

 The history of WCM-6 begins in the early 1990s with the stated aim of the Indian Railways (IR) to remove the aging fleet of WCM class locomotives working in the Central Railway zone (CR).
 So IR to procure two 1,500 V DC electric locomotives from Chittaranjan Locomotive Works (CLW), who also previously supplied the WCM-5 class.
 They had high adhesion bogies used in the WAG-7 class AC locomotive.

 The two WCM-6s were manufactured in India in 1995.
 Not counting the dual-voltage WCAM/WCAG series, they were one of only two classes of DC locomotives to have a "boxcab" body style, the other being the WCG-2 class of 1970.

-On 28 August 2008, both WCM-6s were converted to work on 25 kV AC by the Electric Locomotives Works of Bhusuwal, but retained their WCM-6 designation.
-Both locomotives are based at Kalyan depot, and are in service as of 2023.
+On 28 August 2008, both WCM-6s were converted to work on 25 kV AC by the Electric Locomotives Works of Bhusawal, but retained their WCM-6 designation.
+Both locomotives are based at Kalyan depot, and are in inferior service as of March 2026.